TheDataCubator/data_analyst_portfolio_project/README.md

 ### 🔭Analyze Requirements

 #### Choose the right charts<br>
-For this project, the charts mostly used were 📈line charts and 📊bar charts.
+For this project, the types of charts mostly used were 📈line charts and 📊bar charts.

 #### Draw Mockup
 Refer to pages 6 - 8 in [Dashboard Mockup Diagram](datasets/sales-dashboard-project/project_phases.pdf)